sled-group/InfEdit/README.md

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%2011.png)

-### Mutual blend: Sometimes you may find that the model edits something you don’t want to edit, and you really want to keep those stuffs, you can use source blend.
+### Source blend: Sometimes you may find that the model edits something you don’t want to edit, and you really want to keep those stuffs, you can use source blend.

 For example, if we want to change the background of the following example from the grass to a forest, we may use prompts like below: